Hospital Licensure Act.

 The case of a patient who refuses or fails to leave the hospital upon discharge by the attending physician shall be reviewed by two physicians licensed to practice medicine in this State, one of whom may be the attending physician.
 If in the opinion of the physicians, the patient should be discharged as cured or as no longer needing treatment or for the reason that treatment cannot benefit the patient's case or for other good and sufficient reasons, the patient's refusal to leave shall constitute a trespass.
 The patient shall be guilty of a Class 3 misdemeanor.
 (1965, c.
 258; 1983, c.
 775, s.
 1; 1993, c.
 539, s.
 959; 1994, Ex.
 Sess., c.
 24, s.
 14(c).)

-The Commission shall adopt rules to ensure that this section is properly implemented and that patient bills which are not itemized include notification to the patient of his right to request an itemized bill.
-The Department shall not issue nor renew a license under this Chapter unless the applicant has demonstrated that the requirements of this section are being met.
+(e) The Commission shall adopt rules to ensure that this section is properly implemented.
+The Department shall not issue or renew a license under this Article unless the applicant has demonstrated that the requirements of this subsection are being met.
 (1991, c.
-310.)
+310, s.
+1; 2013-382, s.
+13.1; 2013-393, s.
+2.)

 § 131E-92.
 Reserved for future codification purposes.